 How much water do pets need?

 Your pet’s diet will also have an impact on their hydration levels.
 Wet food has a higher water content than dry, so it can be a good option during warm weather.
-Pets who eat a dry food diet, particularly rabbits, will need to drink more to keep hydrated.
+As always, with dry food, you need to make sure that there is plenty of water close by.

 1. Plenty of water bowls

-Setting up plenty of water bowls throughout the house and garden will give your pet lots of opportunity to keep themselves hydrated.
+Setting up plenty of water bowls throughout the house and garden will give cats and dogs lots of opportunity to keep themselves hydrated.

 Putting bowls in new or unexpected areas can also pique their interest and encourage them to drink.
 Placing them in areas that have less animal or human traffic will also make your pet feel more secure about taking time to drink.
 Using unusual water containers, like a plastic cup or mug, can be particularly effective in encouraging cats to drink – they’re attracted to the water tension on top, so make sure you fill it right up.